michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 Learners also have the option to select the trashcan icon on the top right corner of their program panel to delete their entire program and start over again.
 Please note that deleting the program does not delete any current drawings on the scene.
 To delete the drawings on the scene and bring the character back to its original position, learners need to press the "Refresh" button right before the Play controls.

-When learners encounter unintended results (e.g. character is moving in the wrong direction), enourage them to stop and talk to them about different ways that they can “debug” their program.
+When learners encounter unintended results (e.g. character is moving in the wrong direction), encourage them to stop and talk to them about different ways that they can “debug” their program.

 A script to say to learners: